erenerogullari/Graph-Simplification-for-Model-Checking/README.md

 ## Usage

 1. The algorithm uses [NetworkX](https://networkx.org) library to model graphs.
-After installing the library simply create a graph or use one of the existing constructors in [graphs.py](src/graphs.py)
+After installing the library, simply create a graph or use one of the existing constructors in [graphs.py](src/graphs.py)

 ```python
 import networkx as nx